Attachment Parenting For Babies – Cuddle, Have Fun And Keep It Simple!

 Most would agree that bonding with mom is incredibly important.
 Dad’s role has not been researched as deeply until recent years.
 But father involvement is just as important, something you can read about here.

 A Guide To Attachment Parenting And Babies

-When you think about it your little baby has been tucked up inside Mom's tummy for nine months, listening to her heart beat, hearing her tummy gurgles, talking, Dad's voice, music etc. Then out she pops which in itself can be a bit traumatic - and are suddenly expected to be perfectly happy on her own with just feeding and cuddling every few hours.
-Wouldn't you miss the safety and comfort?
+When you think about it, your little baby has been tucked up inside Mom’s tummy for nine months, listening to her heartbeat, hearing her tummy gurgles, talking, Dad’s voice, music etc. Then out she pops which in itself can be a bit traumatic – and is suddenly expected to be perfectly happy on her own with just feeding and cuddling every few hours.
+Wouldn’t you miss the safety and comfort?

-Trust your instinctsAs a parent coach, many of the problems I see with young Moms and Dads, is often caused because they are not trusting in themselves and tuning into their baby.
-Well meaning parents and friends bombard new parents with advice and questions - the most common being, is your baby sleeping through the night yet?
+Many of the problems I see with young Moms and Dads, is often caused because they are not trusting in themselves and tuning into their baby.
+Well-meaning parents and friends bombard new parents with advice and questions – the most common being, is your baby sleeping through the night yet?
 Babies are not designed to sleep through the night!
 Their little tummies need topping up, they need cuddles and comfort to build a secure base to grow from.

 The first five years

 My experience with many many babies and children has shown that babies who thrive and are happy and contented, are most often with parents that are very connected and chilled out.
 They are often choosing to put their baby first, rather than expecting baby to just fit in.
 Of course pretty much all parents love their children and want them to thrive and grow to be successful happy adults.
 But many parents totally underestimate the importance of the early years.